metabase/metabase/docs/users-guide/09-multi-series-charting.md

 ### To recap:

 - Existing saved questions can be combined and displayed on dashboards when editing the dashboard.
-- Scalars can be combined to create bar charts and simple funnels
+- Scalars can be combined to create bar charts and simple funnels.
 - You can produce a multi-series visualization in the query builder by adding two dimensions to your query.

 Go forth and start letting your data get to know each other.